MacDownApp/macdown-site-django/blog/posts/05-show-hn-macdown.md

 <blockquote class="twitter-tweet"><p>那些 “Inspired by XXX”，克隆，并开放源代码的人都应该吃屎。他们应该将 Description 换成 “Stole the idea from XXX, and let everyone make crappy clones.”</p>&mdash; Sean Cheng (@remaerd) <a href="https://twitter.com/remaerd/statuses/484914820408279040">July 4, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-> Literal translation: Those who made clone and open-source softwares “inspired by XXX” should all got eat shit.
+> Literal translation: Those who made clone and open-source softwares “inspired by XXX” should all go eat shit.
 They should change their descriptions to “Stole the idea from XXX, and let everyone make crappy clones.”

 and changed the [project description](https://github.com/uranusjr/macdown/blob/master/README.md) accordingly.